15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Getting to Pico do Arieiro with a car

-With the average sunrise time in Madeira being around 7.30 AM, you don’t have to get up shockingly early.
-Being some of the easiest accessible viewpoints on the island, Pico do Arieiro is a very popular sunrise spot.
-From Funchal it only takes you about 30 minutes to get to the top.
-From Calheta its about 50 minutes to the parking of Pico Arieiro.
+The average sunrise time in Madeira is around 7.30 AM, so you don’t have to get up shockingly early.
+Being one of the easiest accessible viewpoints on the island, Pico do Arieiro is a very popular sunrise spot.
+From Funchal, it only takes you about 30 minutes to get to the top.
+From Calheta it is about 50 minutes to the parking of Pico Arieiro.
 The journey up to Pico do Arieiro is beautiful as you will wind your way through the beautiful Ribeiro Frio park.

 Getting to Pico do Arieiro by taxi

-You can recognise the taxis in Madeira by their yellow colour.
+You can recognize the taxis in Madeira by their yellow color.
 You can book a taxi online via the Taxin app which is the ‘Uber’ of Madeira or just stop a taxi along the road.
 One way to Pico do Arieiro from Funchal costs approximately €30 – €40.

 Pico Ruivo